PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Evaluation: Synthetic Patterns

-We compare \newfly with Bundlefly~\cite{lei2020bundlefly}, Megafly~\cite{flajslik2018megafly, shpiner2017dragonfly+} and Spectralfly~\cite{aksoy2021spectralfly} as state-of-the-art diameter-3 networks, 3-D HyperX~\cite{ahn2009hyperx} and Dragonfly~\cite{dally08} as popular diameter-3 networks in practice, and 3-level Fat trees~\cite{Leiserson:1985:FUN:4492.4495} as the most widely used network.
-Networks such as torus, hypercube or Flattened Butterfly have been shown to have lower performance than these baselines~\cite{besta2014slim, dally08}.
-We also explored the Galaxyfly family of flexible low-diameter topologies~\cite{lei2016galaxyfly}.
-A diameter-3 Galaxyfly is isomorphic to a Dragonfly, which is included in the comparison.
+Networks such as torus, hypercube or Flattened Butterfly have been shown to have lower performance than these baselines~\cite{besta2014slim, dally08}. {We also explored the Galaxyfly family of flexible low-diameter topologies~\cite{lei2016galaxyfly}.
+A diameter-3 Galaxyfly is isomorphic to a Dragonfly, which is included in the comparison.}

 The configurations of topologies used are shown in Table~\ref{table:config}.
-For direct diameter-3 networks, number of endpoints per router (p) is $1/3$ of the network radix.
+For direct diameter-3 networks, $p$, the number of endpoints per router, is $1/4^{\text{th}}$ of total ports ($1/3^{\text{rd}}$ of the network radix). {For Fat-tree and Dragonfly, we use the built-in BookSim constructions and routing~\cite{jiang2013detailed}.
+Booksim's Fat-tree topology for router radix $2p$ and $3$ layers has $p^2=324$ routers in each layer}, with top layer routers having half the radix~($18$).
+This configuration supports $p^3=5,832$ endpoints.
 In Megafly and Fat-tree, half and one-third of the routers, respectively, have endpoints on half of their ports.